raspberrypilearning/led-firefly/en/step_1.md

 + A Raspberry Pi Pico with pin headers soldered on
 + A **data** USB A to micro USB cable
-+ 1 x yellow LED
++ 1 x yellow LED (or any colour you prefer)
-+ 1 x 75Ω resistor
++ 1 x 100Ω resistor (any resistor from 75Ω-220Ω will work)
 + 1 x pin-socket jumper wire
 + 3 x socket-socket jumper wire